x3r/sigmorphon-scripts/README.md

 This creates a source file to give to `DTL`, as well as a gold file to evaluate against.

-The second script, `runM2M.sh`, runs M2M with a number of different parameters, because different languages run better under different alignments.
+The second script, `runM2M.sh`, runs `M2M` with a number of different parameters, because different languages run better under different alignments.

-This will produce an aligned m2m file that can be presented to DTL.
+This will produce an aligned m2m file that can be presented to `DTL`.
 One note; some of the languages have reserved characters in their input.
 Before aligning, replace any ":" and "_" with alternative characters, and then remember to change them back before submission.

-`runDTL.sh` is like runM2M, looping over multiple values of cs and jointMgram to find the best parameters.
+`runDTL.sh` is like runM2M, looping over multiple values of `cs` and `jointMgram` to find the best parameters.

 For both runDTL and runM2M, it loops over the language list that it finds in a file (such as `langlist.txt`).

-evaluate.py takes a gold file, a prediction file, and the name of an error file:
+`evaluate.py` takes a gold file, a prediction file, and the name of an error file:

 ```
 python evaluate.py ES.dev ES.preds ES.errors